 It is the objective of the RKYC to make boating safe and pleasurable for its members, their guests and visitors to our Club.
-As such, members are requested and expected to consider the impact of their and their guests actions on the club, the environment and on other members.
+As such, members are requested and expected to read and understand this document and to consider the impact of their (and their guests) actions on the club property, the environment and on other members.

 Membership & Membership Responsibilities

-Senior and Associate Memberships are “family memberships” which means that membership extends to the member’s spouse and any children under the age of 19 years old.
+Senior, Associate and Outport Memberships are “family memberships” which means that membership extends to the member’s spouse and any children under the age of 19 years old.

 When a members first joins the club, they are considered to be “on probation” for a period of (1) one year.
 This mean that if the RKYC Club Regulations are not followed, or the member does not behave in an appropriate manner, the club reserves the right to terminate the member’s membership without recourse.
-After (1) one year of membership, the club will follow the guidelines as laid out in the club constitution with respect to breaking the rules and regulations of the club.
+After (1) one year of membership, the club will follow the guidelines as laid out in the club constitution (password is the same as the dock layout drawing) with respect to breaking the rules and regulations of the club.

 Each member that keeps a vessel on premises or elects to use club provided marine services is required to have a minimum $1,000,000 liability coverage and adequate insurance to cover the value of your vessel.
 The RKYC is not responsible for items left on the property or stored in Club buildings i.e., masts in the spar shed.

 The RKYC docks are 8 or 6 feet wide, which does not provide adequate room for two people to safely pass if hoses, power cords, rope, garbage, and coolers are left on the dock.
 It is the responsibility of each boat owning member to keep their area uncluttered.
 No permanent fastenings of any kind are to be placed on the docks.
 Carpeting & hooks are to be removed from the pilings at the end of the season.

 Electrical / Power Usage